 I care deeply about the role of businesses in addressing social inequality, environmental sustainability, and international development.
-Before my doctoral program, I co-founded Essmart, a social enterprise that distributes life-improving technologies to villages in southern India.
+Before academia, I co-founded Essmart, a social enterprise that supports the adoption of life-improving technologies in rural India.
+That experience continues to shape the questions I ask in my research..

 I received my SB in Economics and SB in Urban Planning from MIT and my Master in City Planning (international development) from MIT.
 I completed my PhD in Strategy and Sociology at the University of Michigan.
 Please feel free to reach out at diana.jue-rajasingh@rice.edu.

-I teach advanced strategy classes (with a focus on corporate strategy) for undergraduates and MBA students at Rice University.
+I teach advanced strategy classes for full-time MBA and undergraduate students at Rice University.
 At the University of Michigan, I taught corporate strategy and business strategy for undergraduates.

 I have taught in-person and virtually.
 In my virtual class, students would watch asynchronous lectures before attending sessions, during which we had a case discussion or live case update.
 Here is an example of an asynchronous lecture.